carpentries/lesson-development-training/episodes/15-narrative.md

 If the answer to any of these questions might be yes, you will need to do more research on it and continue to look for other options.
 Commonly data is misused from historically excluded and exploited groups.
-The [CARE Principles for Indigenous Data Governance](https://doi.org/10.5334/dsj-2020-043) (Collective Benefit, Authority to Control, Responsibility, and Ethics) are good starting point for thinking about data sovereignty and considering the ethics of data collected about an individual or groups of people.
+The CARE Principles for Indigenous Data Governance[^1] (Collective Benefit, Authority to Control, Responsibility, and Ethics) are good starting point for thinking about data sovereignty and considering the ethics of data collected about an individual or groups of people.